As Long as You're Mine: Composition

 The basic tune was originally written by Stephen Schwartz in the early 1970s.
 He used it in Wicked as the opening theme, and the basis for the only love duet in the musical.
 For this reason, he wanted the score to be sensual and passionate, but also aggressive and "dark".
 The song begins with the first notes of "No One Mourns the Wicked"; however, played on the piano and with electric bass with a faster rhythm, the same chord progression becomes the basis for a romantic duet.

 Cynthia Erivo and Jonathan Bailey version

-British actress Cynthia Erivo and English actor Jonathan Bailey performed a rendition of "As Long as You're Mine" as Elphaba and Fiyero respectively in Wicked: For Good (2025), the second part of Universal Pictures' two-part film adaptation of Wicked, which is set to be released on November 21, 2025.
-Their version of the song will be released on the same day as part of the soundtrack album Wicked: For Good – The Soundtrack (2025) by Republic Records and Verve Records.
+English actress Cynthia Erivo and fellow English actor Jonathan Bailey performed a rendition of "As Long as You're Mine" as Elphaba and Fiyero respectively in Wicked: For Good (2025), the second part of Universal Pictures' two-part film adaptation of Wicked, which was released on November 21, 2025.
+Their version of the song was released on the same day as part of the soundtrack album Wicked: For Good – The Soundtrack (2025) by Republic Records and Verve Records.